yamt/midonet-kubernetes/README.md

 0. Deploy MidoNet as usual.

-   * Use Mock auth for now.
-See the "Limitations" section.
    * Every Kubernetes nodes including the master node should run MidoNet agent.
    * The following instruction assumes that MidoNet Host names and Kubernetes Node names are same for each nodes.
 It's usually the case